 We can’t magically multiply the number of psychiatrists in the U.S. But we can do far more to ensure primary care providers have the basic training they need to recognize and diagnose common mental health conditions, and provide appropriate treatment and referrals.

 California has more than one third of the nation’s chronically homeless, nearly 30,000 people.
-The vast majority contend with untreated mental illness and other significant problems.
+The vast majority contend with untreated brain illness and other significant problems.
 Historically, they have spiraled through a disabling and often deadly cycle, from the streets to emergency rooms and jail, absorbing a huge proportion of public resources.
 “No Place Like Home” aims to break that cycle, connecting this vulnerable population with housing and “whatever it takes” services that assist with mental health treatment, training and employment.
-The state is funding the effort by re-purposing a small percentage of funds generated by the 2004 Mental Health Services Act to leverage a $2 billion revenue bond and billions of additional dollars from other local, state, and federal funds.
+The state is funding the effort by re-purposing a small percentage of funds generated by the 2004 Mental Health Services Act to leverage a $2 billion revenue bond and billions of additional dollars from local, state, and federal funds.